Shami Ghosh, last updated June 2016

 The worst thing you can do in this game is leave it till you’re almost graduating.
 Unless you’re absolutely brilliant at putting together outstanding applications for things very fast and have very understanding referees who are equally brilliant at putting together their letters very fast (and still writing good letters), you should start working on your postdoc applications at least 15 months before you would take up the post; 18 months would be better.
 There are many reasons for this:

-– The deadlines for the SSHRC, many Mellons, and many of the Oxbridge postdocs, fall between early September and the beginning of December, for a position starting between July and September the following year; almost all the deadlines will be before the end of December.
+– The deadlines for the SSHRC, most Mellons, and most of the Oxbridge postdocs, fall between August and the beginning of December, for a position starting between July and September the following year; almost all the deadlines will be before the end of December.

 – Almost invariably, you need a solid research proposal that is different from what you did for your dissertation; unless you already have a portfolio of abandoned projects filed for future reference, you’ll need to take some time to come up with a good proposal.

-– For Mellons, and some other postdocs, you will need to provide outlines of courses you can teach and some sort of teaching portfolio; your years of teaching experience might make this seem easy, but in some cases you will be expected to teach courses that you have not defined, and might include material far outside your field: you will be judged at least partly on the basis of how much thought you’ve put into preparing your teaching statement to cater to what you will have to do at that specific institution.
+– For Mellons, and some other postdocs, you will need to provide outlines of courses you can teach and some sort of teaching portfolio.
+Your years of teaching experience might make this seem easy, but in some cases you will be expected to teach courses that you have not defined, and might include material far outside your field; and you will also be expected to design new courses from scratch.
+In such cases, you will be judged at least partly on the basis of how much thought you’ve put into preparing your teaching statement to cater to what you will have to do at that specific institution.

 – You may not know what sort of research proposal you need to put together, and what theme you might have to try and speak to (more on this below) until you’ve seen the adverts; you need to give yourself time to scour the websites and get familiar with the sort of things that are out there, so that you also have time to tweak your proposal so that it fits with the institution or theme.